 The beauty of this method is that you can always play about with the formula.
 If your floors require scrubbing, combine the vinegar and water in a 1:1 ratio.

 If the odor persists, try switching essential oils.
-To mask any unpleasant odors, including vinegar, I usually recommend applying lavender essential oil.
-In my home, I usually use white vinegar or distilled vinegar to clean the floors, but you can try other types as well!
+To mask any unpleasant odors, including vinegar, I ly recommend applying lavender essential oil.
+In your home, I like to use white vinegar or distilled vinegar to clean the floors, but you can try other types as well!

 Many people are taken aback by this proposal because, after all, dish soap is a chemical-based cleaner, right?
-In a nutshell, yes and no. Isn’t it true that we use dish soap to clean our dishes?
-And we think that’s a good and hygienic thing to do because dish soaps are gentle and safe.
+In a nutshell, yes and no. Isn’t it true that I use dish soap to clean your dishes?
+And I think that’s a good and hygienic thing to do because dish soaps are gentle and safe.

 Make sure the water is hot, but not hot enough to boil!
 When the water has reached the proper temperature, add the dish soap.
 Dish soap is fantastic because it doesn’t leave a sticky residue (you don’t want sticky flooring for your babies or dogs!)

 But don’t use too much: just a few drops, mix, and start cleaning.
 You can add a cup or two of vinegar to the mixture if it isn’t powerful enough to remove the stains.

 Cleaning Floors with Baking Soda

 Baking soda is an excellent home remedy.
 Baking soda is useful for cleaning, odor removal, and overall wellness.
 So, whenever you’re producing a vinegar-water mixture, always include baking soda.

 Baking soda will increase the cleaning power of water while also reducing the vinegar odor.
 Baking soda is also great for eradicating pet odors if you have them.
 It’s worth noting that baking soda can also be used to clean carpets.